 - Raising Race Conscious Children provides resources for talking about race with young children.

-- The Southern Poverty Law Center’s Teaching Tolerance Project has resources for teaching about Black Lives Matter.
+- The Southern Poverty Law Center’s Learning for Justice Project has resources for teaching about Black Lives Matter.

 - The Anti-Defamation League has a guide for family discussions about racism and police violence available in English and Spanish.

 - Watch this Act.TV video explaining systemic racism to kids who are elementary school aged or older.